Nursultan03/auto-irrigation-system/README.md

 Step 2 — Check All Connections

-Moisture sensor should be firmly inserted into the soil in Bottle 2.
+Moisture sensor should be firmly inserted into the soil.

 Silicone tube should run from the pump outlet into the soil container.